-All students should be at school unless:
+Students should attend school unless:

-- they have a medical certificate which states that they are unable to return to school due to an ongoing medical condition
+- they have a medical certificate which states that they are unable to return to school due to an ongoing medical condition and the expected timeframe

 - they are currently unwell.